tns301/dear-imgui/README.md

 This package uses Dear ImGui C bindings by [cimgui](https://github.com/cimgui/cimgui) and the C# wrapper by [ImGui.NET](https://github.com/mellinoe/ImGui.NET).

-The development project for the package can be found at [https://github.com/TylkoDemon/dear-imgui-unity](https://github.com/TylkoDemon/dear-imgui-unity).

 ### Limitation

 To draw Dear Imgui after Screen-Space Overlay UI, we use another Screen-Space Overlay canvas set to maximum render order, which then draws our Imgui via UI Shader.